WWMI: History

 For many years, WLCY was the Tampa Bay area's premier rock and roll station, with offices, studios, and transmitter in the previous WTSP facility on Gandy Boulevard near 4th Street North.
 The station later shared space with Rahall's WLCY-TV and the new WLCY-FM at the "Rahall Color Communications Center", just east of the original Gandy site.
 The name of the licensee changed to WLCY, Inc., on June 20, 1963 and then to the Rahall Communications Corporation on October 3, 1969.
 WLCY began to identify dual city of license as "St. Petersburg-Tampa" in 1976.

 Rahall began to divest itself of its Tampa Bay properties, and in September 1978, Florida Radio, Inc. became the station's new owner.
 WLCY moved out of the TV building and back into the old WTSP studios.

 The AM station was eventually sold to Harte-Hanks and was changed to WNSI (News, Sports and Information).
 After Edens Broadcasting bought the station, it became WRBQ, and flipped to a simulcast of Q105.
 The simulcast, however, was limited due to FCC rules.
 As such, WRBQ AM had a distinct rhythmic and R&B playlist during certain hours of the day circa December 1982.
 This would eventually end, with a full simulcast that would last until January 24, 1992, when WRBQ flipped to the satellite-fed urban adult contemporary format known as "The Touch" and picked up Tom Joyner to host mornings.
 In July of that year, Edens sold WRBQ-AM-FM to Clear Channel Communications.

 WWMI logo used from 2002 until 2007.

-In February 1999, ABC Radio bought the station and it became WWMI and adopted the Radio Disney children's/contemporary hit radio format on May 3 of that year.
-On August 13, 2014, Disney put WWMI and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
+In February 1999, ABC Radio bought the station; on May 3, it became WWMI and began carrying ABC's children's/contemporary hit radio network, Radio Disney.
+WWMI was also the de facto affiliate for the Walt Disney World area until WDYZ in Orlando flipped in 2001.
+On August 13, 2014, The Walt Disney Company put WWMI and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.